 The definitions of terms used in this section can be found in 4 CSR 24020.092 Definitions for DemandSide Programs and DemandSide Program Investment Mechanisms, which is incorporated by reference.

-Guideline to Review Progress Toward an Expectation that the Electric Utility’s DemandSide Programs Can Achieve a Goal of All CostEffective DemandSide Savings.
-The goals established in this section are not mandatory and no penalty or adverse consequence will accrue to a utility that is unable to achieve the listed annual energy and demand savings goals.
+Guideline to Review Progress Toward an Expectation that the Electric Utility’s Demand-Side Programs Can Achieve a Goal of All CostEffective DemandSide Savings.

-(A) The commission shall use the greater of the annual realistic achievable energy savings and demand savings as determined through the utility’s market potential study or the following incremental annual demandside savings goals as a guideline to review progress toward an expectation that the electric utility’s demandside programs can achieve a goal of all costeffective demandside savings:
+(A) The commission shall use the greater of the annual maximum amount of achievable energy savings and demand savings as determined through the utility’s market potential study or the following incremental annual demandside savings goals as a guideline to review and approve demand-side plan and progress toward an expectation that the electric utility’s demandside programs can achieve a goal of all cost-effective demandside savings.
+If a utility proposes goals in a demand-side plan that are lower than the following minimum targets, the burden of proof shall be the utility’s to show that the following levels are not achievable:

 For 2012the utility’s approved first program year: threetenths percent (0.3%) of total annual energy and one percent (1.0%) of annual peak demand;